 Marketing, Design, and Communications Internship

-Graphic Design, Communications, Journalism
+Communications, Journalism, Graphic Design

 Use your interest and enthusiasm for marketing and graphic design to help inspire and encourage the community to get involved in local salmon enhancement efforts.
 This internship will allow you to use your creativity and develop your skills in marketing and graphic design as you assist the Skagit Fisheries Enhancement Group in its efforts to engage community volunteers in doing stewardship activities for local conservation efforts.
 We are interested in developing marketing and communications materials to expand our impact in both the digital and print markets.
 Intern will assist with creating and designing marketing materials and implementing communications plans for several upcoming events.